google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 image/webp webp;
 ```

-<aside class="note"><b>Note:</b> Vincent Orback has a sample [htaccess config](https://github.com/vincentorback/WebP-images-with-htaccess) for serving WebP for reference and Ilya Grigorik maintains a collection of [configuration
+Note: Vincent Orback has a sample [htaccess config](https://github.com/vincentorback/WebP-images-with-htaccess) for serving WebP for reference and Ilya Grigorik maintains a collection of [configuration
-scripts for serving WebP](https://github.com/igrigorik/webp-detect) that can be useful.</aside>
+scripts for serving WebP](https://github.com/igrigorik/webp-detect) that can be useful.

 **Using the `<picture>` Tag**

 The browser itself is capable of choosing which image format to display through the use of the `<picture>` tag.
 The `<picture>` tag utilizes multiple `<source>` elements, with one `<img>` tag, which is the actual DOM element which contains the image.
 The browser cycles through the sources and retrieves the first match.
 If the `<picture>` tag isn't supported in the user's browser, a `<div>` is rendered and the `<img>` tag is used.

-<aside class="note"><b>Note:</b> Be careful with the position of `<source>` as order matters.
+Note: Be careful with the position of `<source>` as order matters.
 Don't place image/webp sources after legacy formats, but instead put them before.
 Browsers that understand it will use them and those that don't will move onto more widely supported frameworks.
 You can also place your images in order of file size if they're all the same physical size (when not using the `media` attribute).
-Generally this is the same order as putting legacy last. </aside>
+Generally this is the same order as putting legacy last.

 Here is some sample HTML: